 Whether or not you can build a house on your land depends on several factors:

 - Before you can get a building permit, you will need to make sure that your property meets the legal definition of “building lot.”
-To do this, the Land Use Department has a Building Lot Determination process.
+To do this, the Community Planning & Permitting Department has a Building Lot Determination process.
 See Building Lot Determination application.

 - The property must meet all applicable zoning regulations and must have been subdivided legally.